andybala/curiousily.github.com/_posts/2017-01-22-tensorflow-for-hackers-part-1.markdown

 {:.center}
 ![png]({{site.url}}/assets/11.tensorflow_for_hackers_part_1_files/9.tensorflow_for_hackers_part_1_19_0.png)

 That's a nice fit.
+Those two lines overlap pretty good, what did you expect?
 Pretty good for a couple of lines of code.

 # What we've done so far